Chinese Medicine Sample Meals

 - 10-20 Raw Nuts (except peanuts)

-- Rice Crackers (Organic Brown Rice Snaps Vegetable Flavor are my favorite)
+- Gluten-Free Crackers (Organic Brown Rice Snaps Vegetable Flavor are my favorite)

 Gluten Free Burrito Wraps

-Start with a small amount of ground beef or black beans (do not combine beans and meat as they are difficult to digest, especially combined!).
+Start with a small amount of ground beef or black beans.
 Add veggies.
 The wrap is your starch.
 You can cook the beef or beans, veggies, and rice in an organic Mexican seasoning mix for flavor.
-Add some sauteed green pepper and onion for a delicious meal.
+Add some sautéed green pepper and onion for a delicious meal.
 Cook three days worth and you will have an easy Mexican wrap for lunch that you only had to prepare once.
 Eggs, chicken, fish, and beans are other ideas to fill wraps.
 Don’t forget the veggies!

 There are several organic soups in cans and boxes.
 Good brands are Imagine Foods Cream of Broccoli, Butternut Squash, Potato Leek, and French Onion or Amy’s Organics.